Google Workspace for education provides collaborative online workspaces for all students, faculty, and staff.

 Sync files: If you regularly use two (or more) computers, tablets and/or smart phones, you can install Google Drive software on each and automatically sync your files, thus letting you work on the same files from any of your devices.
 Note that files in Google Docs format do not sync; rather, your local Google Drive folder contains links to the online location of your Google Docs files.

-Large file transfers: Most email systems (such as the College's) limit the size of attachments, but Google Drive lets you share any sized file.
+Large file transfers: Most email systems, including college Gmail, limit the size of attachments, but Google Drive lets you share files of any sizes.

 Web Conferencing: Google Hangouts allows for web conferencing to take place with up to 15 participants.

-Google Apps for Education is accessible with any web browser, though some advanced features only work with Google Chrome.
+Google Workspace is accessible with any web browser, though some features only work with Google Chrome.

 Detailed Training Available for Using Google Drive and Apps